gnedwards/Most-Popular-Stories---Compatibility-version/README.md

 Android Application.
 For use with devices with Android 2.1 (Eclair), API 7, or higher.

 I have included the  android-support-v7-appcompat library project in the repo.
-This must be imported as well as the application itself.
-You should then run the Most Popular project as normal as an Android Application
+This must be imported as well as the application itself, and you must have Android SDK platform ADP 19 installed.
+You should then run the Most Popular project as normal as an Android Application.
 The dependencies between the projects should be maintained when the repository is cloned.

 Known Bug: If there is no internet connection on device, the app will crash.